nickmckenney/Building-a-JSON-API/asking_for_help.md

 ## Genius Bar
 The instructors will be offering support each day during `Genius Bar`.
 The schedule is outlined here: [schedule](./schedule.md) and on the WDI8 Calendar: [calendar](http://ga-dc.github.io/wdi8/calendar.html)

 Students will be limited to `5 minutes` at a time with one-on-one instructor support during `Genius Bar`.
 We are doing this to ensure we can support ALL students during a session as well giving you an opportunity to try working through your problem.
-You may have additional time with instructors during a session after an attempt solve your problem.
+You may have additional time with instructors during a session after an attempt to solve your problem :)

 ## TLDR (Too Long; Didn't Read)